wei/SmartSpectra/android/README.md

 ## Integration Guide Overview

-This guide provides instructions for integrating and utilizing the Presage SmartSpectra SDK publicly hosted on Maven in your Android application to measure physiology metrics from a 30-second measurement using the mobile device's camera.
+This guide provides instructions for integrating and utilizing the Presage SmartSpectra SDK publicly hosted on Maven in your Android application to measure physiology metrics.

 The app contained in this repo is an example of pulling and using the SmartSpectra SDK from Maven.
 It should run out of the box as long as your API key is provided.